pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### Sucuri Scanner
-**Issue**: Sucuri Scanner enforces absolute file paths for the data storage path and the binding ID of the file path will change with routine platform maintenance.
+**Issue**: Sucuri Scanner enforces absolute file paths for the data storage path and the container ID of the file path will change with routine platform maintenance.
 <hr>

 ### Timthumb